2016 Meistriliiga

 The 2016 Meistriliiga (known as A. Le Coq Premium Liiga for sponsorship reasons) was the 26th season of the Meistriliiga, the highest division of Estonian football system.
 The season began on 4 March 2016 and concluded on 5 November 2016.

 Infonet won the league on the last matchday of the season, finishing with 80 points.
 It was their first league title.

 Teams

-A total of 10 teams will contest the league.
-These include 9 teams from the 2015 season and one promoted team from the 2015 Esiliiga: Tarvas, making their debut in the top flight.
-Tarvas replaces Tulevik who were relegated from the Meistriliiga after a single season.
+A total of 10 teams played in the league.
+These included 9 teams from the 2015 season and one promoted team from the 2015 Esiliiga: Tarvas, making their debut in the top flight.
+Tarvas replaced Tulevik who were relegated out of the Meistriliiga after a single season.
 In the relegation play-off Tammeka successfully defended their league spot by defeating challengers Tallinna Kalev.